 The idea that climate change strategies have taken a back seat in government planning has been a recurring topic during the course of implementation of these seminars.
-A correlation between urgency for governments to react and minimal capacity has led to slow implementation of existing projects and little understanding and spending on future programs.
-The need for economic diversity was also present in Barbados, where the drive to cater to foreign tourists has jeopardized water management and speeded coral reef disintegration.
-Much like in Colombia, specifically the urban coastal areas susceptible to erosion, water management in Barbados and resilience measures in the Dominican Republic all share a common link - the lack of efficient and cohesive public strategy for climate change adaptation.
+A correlation between urgency for governments to react and minimal capacity has led to slow implementation of existing projects.
+The need for economic diversity was also present in the Barbados seminar, which took place three months prior, where the drive to cater to foreign tourists has jeopardized water management and accelerated coral reef disintegration.
+Much like in the Colombia seminar (February 2013), specifically the urban coastal areas susceptible to erosion, water management in Barbados and resilience measures in the Dominican Republic all share a common link - the lack of efficient and cohesive public strategy for climate change adaptation.